hbldh/skboost/README.md

 ## Datasets

 This repository includes a vendored copy of the MUSK datasets (\[5\]), both version 1 and version 2.
-These are often used for multiple instance learning benchmarks:
+These are used for multiple instance learning benchmarks:

 > This dataset describes a set of 92 molecules of which 47 are judged by human experts
 > to be musks and the remaining 45 molecules are judged to be non-musks.
 The goal is